 They’re asking me to enter the codes they sent through SMS on my phone.

-VPN providers still have chance to see your data
+VPN providers still have a chance to see your data

 However, it’s true that at some points, VPN gave you better privacy compared to those who’re not using VPN.